edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 * `KeyUsage` & `ExtKeyUsage`
 * `Subject` (+ children)

-The following X.509 properties cannot be specified because they are set by the Coordinator when creating a certificate.
+The following X.509 properties can't be specified because they're set by the Coordinator when creating a certificate.
 * `Issuer`: always set to "MarbleRun Coordinator"
 * `SerialNumber`: always set to a unique, random value
 * `BasicConstraintsValid`: always set to "true"